build-trust/ockam/documentation/guides/rust/get-started/06-secure-channel-many-hops/README.md

 In the code above, we create a multi-hop route to the secure channel listener and provide that route to `SecureChannel::create(...)`.
-This internally creates a secure channel `initiator` worker that sends protocol messages over the provide route to establish the channel.
+This internally creates a `channel_initiator` worker that sends protocol messages over the given route to establish the channel.

-Once the channel is establish we can send messages along this route: `Route::new().append(channel.address()).append("echoer")`, They are encrypted as they enter the channel and cannot be tampered as they flows along `hop1 => hop2 => hop3`.
+Once the channel is established, we can send messages via the channel `Route::new().append(channel.address()).append("echoer")`.
+They are encrypted as they enter the channel and cannot be tampered or snooped as they flow along `channel_initiator => hop1 => hop2 => hop3 => channel_responder`.

 ## Message Flow

 ![](./sequence.svg)

-The channel that built here was local to one node, and that is of course not very useful for a real applications.
-Next we'll see how messages can be routed to other nodes and we can have end-to-end secure channels over many transport layer hops.
+The channel that we built above was local to one node, which is not very useful for a real applications.
+Next, we'll see how messages can be routed to other nodes to get end-to-end secure channels over many transport layer hops.

 <div style="display: none; visibility: hidden;">
 <hr><b>Next:</b> <a href="../07-routing-over-transport">07.
 Routing over a transport</a>